viktormiok/tigaR/README.md

 ```
 docker build -t tigaR.
 ```
-This will create a __`tigaR`__ Docker image on your system (please be patient, as the build could take approximately 30-50 minutes to finish).
+This will create a __`tigaR`__ Docker image on your system (Please be patient, as the build may take approximately 30–50 minutes to complete).
 You can then run it using the following command:
 ```
 docker run -d -p 8787:8787 -e PASSWORD=pass --name tigaR -it tigaR